mxw/mxawng/src/about/index.md

 another corollary is that here's a section on my website with my group affiliations.

-i'm used to describing myself as a "recent harvard grad", although this is probably no longer accurate.  i went to school for english, took [math classes](/stuff/#course-notes), decided to major in chemistry, and wound up with a computer science degree.  i spent a lot of my time at harvard with the [harvard university band][hub], and i [conducted][yAle] said band in my final semesters.
+i'm used to describing myself as a "recent harvard grad", although this is no longer accurate.  i went to school for english, took [math classes](/stuff/#course-notes), decided to major in chemistry, and wound up with a computer science degree.  i spent a lot of my time at harvard with the [harvard university band][hub], and i [conducted][yAle] said band in my final semesters.

-after harvard, i ended up in industry.  i spent my entire tenure on facebook's [hhvm][hhvm] compiler team.  i have since [left fb][verge] for a new career in vaguely doing art things and feeling bad about myself.
+after harvard, i ended up in the tech industry.  i spent my entire tenure on facebook's [hhvm][hhvm] compiler team.  i have since [left fb][verge] for a new career in vaguely doing art things and feeling bad about myself.

 before all that, i attended the [center for talented youth][cty] over several summers in lancaster, pa, where i [held the duck][duck].  i maintain